This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 The final small appliance is the electric kettle.
 You may look at the unassuming electric kettle and dismiss it as an unnecessary small appliance, but that would be a mistake, my friend.

-For most people, we recommend a standard spout kettle with variable temperatures.
-We really love the Cuisinart PerfecTemp because we can select from one of six temperatures, plus it has a keep-warm function.
+For most people, I recommend a standard spout kettle with variable temperatures.
+I really love the Cuisinart PerfecTemp because I can select from one of six temperatures, plus it has a keep-warm function.

 - Cuisinart Perfectemp, $99 at Target and Amazon